 Financial Aid Deadlines

-Below are the deadlines in which an admitted student must have all required financial aid documents on file in order to enroll in an applicable term.
+Below are the deadlines in which an unconditionally admitted student should have all required financial aid documents on file in order to enroll in an applicable term.
+Failure to submit all required documents by the deadline may result in the need for the student to make an alternate payment plan for tuition and fees.